My Favorite Pumpkin Cupcakes.

 Preheat oven to 350F degrees.
 Spray two 12-count muffin pans with non-stick spray or line with cupcake liners.
 Set aside.

 In a medium bowl, whisk the brown sugar and eggs together until combined.
-Add the pumpkin, oil, milk, and vanilla until combined.
+Whisk in the pumpkin, oil, milk, and vanilla until combined.
 Pour the wet ingredients into the dry ingredients and stir until just combined.
 Do NOT overmix the batter.

 - Leave plain for simple Pumpkin Muffins or Pumpkin Cupcakes - add your personal favorite frosting if desired!

 - Fold 1/2 cup chocolate chips into the batter to make Pumpkin Chocolate Chip Muffins.

 - Fill with cheesecake filling and top with streusel by following this Pumpkin Cheesecake Muffin recipe.

 - Top with my favorite tangy Cream Cheese Frosting to make Pumpkin Cupcakes with Cream Cheese Frosting.

 - Top with Cinnamon-Swirl Frosting to make Cinnamon-Swirl Pumpkin Cupcakes.

 - Fold 1/2 cup chocolate chips into the batter and top with dark chocolate frosting by following this exact recipe.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.